The Complete Guide to Achilles Tendon Rupture

 What is the recovery process after tearing my Achilles tendon?

 A structured rehabilitation program is essential for a successful recovery.
-In our experience, most patients have difficulty regaining their full strength after a rupture and struggle with the fear of reinjury.
-In fact, one study showed that Achilles tendon rupture patients did not regain their full calf strength even 11 years after injury.4 The authors advise that rehab should be aggressive in the first year after injury, and especially within the first 6 months.
+In our experience, most patients have difficulty regaining their full strength after a rupture and struggle with the fear of re-injury.
+One study showed that Achilles tendon rupture patients did not regain their full calf strength even 11 years after injury.4 The authors advise that rehab should be aggressive in the first year after injury, especially within the first 6 months.

 walking-boot-achilles-tendon-rupture-1024x373